 MILL LEVY - TAX RATE: The current mill levy projected for 2019 is 5.271.
 The law allows an adjustment to the voter-approved mill levy rate in order to collect on amounts withheld in previous years for abatements and refunds of taxes; that amount, 0.021, is included in the total mill levy for 2019.

-The total general fund revenue for 2019 reflects a 0.2% increase over the 2018 estimated actual.
+The total general fund revenue for 2019 reflects a 1.6% decrease under the 2018 estimated actual.

 EXPENDITURES